PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

 If you **can’t find the site in your Course list**, contact your departmental administrator or professional support team to check that the site exists and/or enrol you.

 ## General settings
-For an introduction to key parts of the site, see the [Detailed guide: Navigate Ultra sites](../ultra/navigate-ultra-site.md)
+For an introduction to key parts of the site, see [Getting started with Ultra: Site structure](../ultra/getting-started.md#ultra-site-structure--module-template).

 === "Update after rollover"